do5-5anto5/rest-with-springboot-java/README.md

 # Rest with Springboot Java

-Notice tha new commits are in new Branches ordered by theme of development
+Notice that as the application evolves, new commits are in new branches ordered by theme of development